 - In many breeding arrangements pregnant females will be housed singly prior to birth.
 Female breeders may also have periods post weaning when they are singly housed prior to the next breeding.
-This does not need to be included in the CULATR protocol as an exemption as it is understood that this is a necessary part of maintaining a breeding colony. - Male stud animals of most species are known to be socially incompatible with other males, so may be singly housed whenever necessary. - If there are unbalanced litters e.g. 4 females and 1 male resulting in an animal not having an appropriate cage mate at weaning, attempts should be made to identify a cage mate.
-However if this is not possible e.g. due to risks of social incompatibility with single weaned males from different litters, a note should be made in the animal's record/cage card.
+This does not need to be included in the CULATR protocol as an exemption as it is understood that this is a necessary part of maintaining a breeding colony. - Male stud animals of most species are known to be socially incompatible with other males, so may be singly housed whenever necessary. - If there are unbalanced litters (e.g., 4 females and 1 male) resulting in an animal not having an appropriate cage mate at weaning, attempts should be made to identify a cage mate.
+However if this is not possible, a note should be made in the animal's record/cage card.